Interactive AnswerPack Viewer

 MCP Tools (Model Context Protocol)

-HomeSelf exposes MCP-compatible tools for AI agents using Claude Desktop, Custom GPTs, or any MCP-compatible client.
+HomeSelf is developing MCP-compatible tools to enable AI agents using Claude Desktop, Custom GPTs, or any MCP-compatible client to directly search and retrieve property data.
+This capability is currently in development.

 Search listings with natural language